Stirling-Tools/Stirling-Tools.github.io/docs/Advanced Configuration/MCP-Server.md

 Authorization: Bearer <your-stirling-api-key>
 ```

-The key must belong to a provisioned, enabled account (generate one under **Account → API Keys** - see [API documentation](../API.md)).
+The key must belong to an existing, enabled account (generate one under **Account → API Keys** - see [API documentation](../API.md)).
 No external IdP, OAuth, or JWKS configuration is needed.

 ---